Starting up a new LLC is often an exciting time. You feel like a ROCKSTAR the moment you see your company name on official documents.

 - Mailing Address: This will be an address to which all your business documents, statements, and notices will be sent for communication.
 It can be any address.

 - Valid ID of Owners or Members: This requirement is the same for any type of bank account.
-Valid ID is required to open your bank account.
+A valid ID is required to open your bank account.

 These are the documents that are generally required, but be aware that they can differ depending on the state in which you live and work.